btconway/babyagi/README.md

 New document embedding with Q&A retrieval functionality from: https://github.com/imartinez/privateGPT.git.
 Many thanks to https://github.com/imartinez for the great work!
   - The main functionality from script privateGPT.py has been integrated in BabyAGI
+  - The embedded documents are accessed with Q&A retrieval and the answer is added as context for the next task
+  - The determination of the optimal search query for the Q&A retrieval is LLM powered, based on the task, context and the objective

-  - New stand-alone scripts as supplementary tools for BabyAGI:
+Adding of stand-alone scripts as supplementary tools for BabyAGI:
     - scraper.py: Google toplist search and scraping of web pages related to the objective (using a slightly modified version of smart internet search).
 The results can be added to the document vector store before the task procedure is started with script ingest.py (see the following item)
     - ingest.py: Document loader, documents in subfolder "source_documents" are loaded and embedded in a document embedding vector store (from privateGPT repo with minor changes)
     - qa-retrieval.py: Q&A retrieval with document embedding vector store, useful for evaluation purposes (slightly modified version of privateGPT.py)